MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/investigate-machines.md

 - Export detailed machine timeline events
   - Export the machine timeline for the current date or a specified date range up to seven days.

-Along with event time and users, one of the main categories on the timeline is "Details".
-They describe what happened in the events.
-The list of possible details are:
+Each event includes an **Additional information** section that provides more detail depending on the type of event:

-- Contained by Application Guard
+- Contained by Application Guard - the web browser event was restricted by an isolated container
-- Active threat detected - when the detection happened, the threat was executing (i.e. it was running)
+- Active threat detected - the threat detection occurred while the threat is running
-- Remediation unsuccessful - remediation was invoked but failed
+- Remediation unsuccessful - an attempt to remediate the detected threat was invoked but failed
-- Remediation successful - the threat was stopped and cleaned up
+- Remediation successful - the detected threat was stopped and cleaned
-- Warning bypassed by user - SmartScreen warning appeared but the user dismissed it
+- Warning bypassed by user - the SmartScreen warning was dismissed and overridden by a user
-- Suspicious script detected
+- Suspicious script detected - a potentially malicious script was found running
-- Alert category (e.g. lateral movement)- if the event is correlated to an alert, the tag will show the alert category
+- The alert category - if the event led to the generation of an alert, the alert category  ("Lateral Movement", for example) is provided

 You can also use the [Artifact timeline](investigate-alerts.md#artifact-timeline) feature to see the correlation between alerts and events on a specific machine.